How to leave Maryland residency?

 Taxation of Maryland-sourced income: Income from Maryland-based rental properties or businesses remains subject to state taxes.
 Consult a tax professional to fully understand the tax obligations and ensure compliance as a non-resident.

-By following these steps, you can ensure that you effectively sever ties with Maryland, establish residency in your new state, and manage any Maryland-sourced income obligations.
-This will help ensure that Maryland no longer considers you a resident for tax purposes, allowing you to benefit from the tax advantages of your new state of residence.
+By following these steps, you can more effectively sever ties with Maryland, establish and document residency in your new state, and manage your ongoing Maryland-sourced income obligations.
+Taken together, these actions can reduce the risk that Maryland continues to treat you as a resident for tax purposes and help you position yourself to benefit from the tax rules of your new state of residence, recognizing that final determinations always depend on your specific facts and on Maryland’s own review.